 The Bottom Line

 If you’re looking to move the needle on self pay collections, and if you’re expecting — as you should — that such a move will impact your revenue overall, start with an inward look.
-Your decisions should be based on your data – your call volumes, your patient population, your ability to integrate technology to help with propensity to pay, your call quality criteria, and so on.
+Your decisions should be based on your data – your call volumes, your patient population, your ability to integrate technology to help with the propensity to pay, your call quality criteria, and so on.

-Use your data to develop strategies that will boost patient revenue and drive the entire organization toward to improved patient engagement — which isn’t so unattainably “utopian” after all.
+Use your data to develop strategies that will boost patient revenue and drive the entire organization toward improved patient engagement — which isn’t so unattainably “utopian” after all.